chrislattman/blogging-project/docs/aws/README.md

     ```

 In order to access private S3 buckets from an EC2 instance, you will need to run `aws configure sso` (or `aws sso login` if that was already done) within the EC2 instance to save your AWS credentials.

+## Using EFS

+[Here](https://aws.amazon.com/getting-started/tutorials/create-network-file-system/?pg=ln&sec=hs) is a tutorial on how to create a file system on AWS and mount it to an EC2 instance running Linux.